 Reports from county or village police, March 14-20

-A woman driver reported that an unidentified vehicle struck her vehicle March 19 on Fox Hill Drive.
-The other driver fled the scene.
+A driver reported an unidentified vehicle struck her vehicle on Fox Hill Drive March 19.

 An unidentified male was observed in the rear yards of Seacove Lane residences March 20.

 A 2009 Kawasaki KX250 and 2003 Honda XR100 were stolen March 14 from a residential shed on Bauer Avenue.

 Forty-seven watches, valued at more than $1,000, were stolen March 14 from the Timex Outlet on West Main Street.